XorTroll/Goldleaf/README.md

     - Mount savedata to navigate it (check the **Content explorer** above)

-    - Remove ticket if present (**note: ONLY PLAY WITH THIS IF YOU KNOW WHAT YOU'RE DOING!**)
+    - Remove ticket if present (**Note: use this carefully and make sure you know what you're doing**)

     - Reset launch version (useful to be able to play a base game after an update has been removed)

     > Note: some of this operations are not available with system titles or gamecart titles.

-  - Check unused tickets, and remove them (**note: ONLY PLAY WITH THIS IF YOU KNOW WHAT YOU'RE DOING!**)
+  - Check unused tickets, and remove them (**Note: use this carefully and make sure you know what you're doing**)

 - **Web browser**: makes use of the console's web applet:

   - Browse user-submitted URLs

-  - Create and save bookmarks (used to quickly browse pages)
+  - Create and save bookmarks

 - **Account manager**: select a user (or uses the selected one) and manage it: